 "Agriculture is the backbone of Louisiana’s economy.
 Having been raised on a ranch, I know that for those who work in it every day, agriculture, forestry, and fisheries are more than a business.
 As Congress moves forward, I will work tirelessly behalf of our farmers and producers to provide Louisiana’s agricultural industry critically needed financial, trade, and labor support."

 Louisiana’s agriculture commodities contribute significantly to our state’s economy.
-With difficult weather conditions, floods, and low commodity prices, it is more important than ever that we keep a watchful eye on the 2018 Farm Bill, which provides safety net programs like crop insurance, revenue protection, and incentive-based conservation programs.
+With difficult weather conditions, floods, and low commodity prices, it is more important than ever to ensure that Louisiana's needs are properly reflected in the Farm Bill.

 As Congress considers much-needed changes to our immigration policy, it is important that we support H-2A and H-2B visas, while instituting a returning worker exemption for the H-2B unskilled worker visa program.
-A returning worker exemption will align H-2B visas with H-2A visas, improving the likelihood that our sugar mills, seafood peeling plants, landscaping and tourist industries will have the labor they need.
+A returning worker exemption will align H-2B visas with H-2A visas, improving the likelihood that our sugar mills, seafood processing plants, landscaping, and tourism industries will have the labor they need.